emard/ulx3s/doc/MANUAL.md

 It is not directly pluggable, some adapter PCB has to be made.

 Module AN926 12-bit 2-ch 50 MSa/s AD9226 is "almost" directly pluggable,
-user has to re-crimping or modify few lines of a flat cable and it will fit.
+user has to re-crimp or modify few lines of a 40-pin flat cable and it should fit.

 AN108 8-bit AD/DA 32 MSa/s IN, 125 Msa/s OUT
 ![AN108 8-bit AD/DA 32 MSa/s IN, 125 Msa/s OUT](/pic/an108.jpg)